chesihang75-netizen/mqtt-kafka-cep/frontend/README.md

 If no URLs are configured, or the bridge becomes unavailable, the dashboard falls back to the built-in simulator.
 Set `VITE_ENABLE_SIMULATION=always` to force the simulator on, or `never` to ensure only real Kafka data is used.
+Use `VITE_SIM_TIME_SCALE` (default `1`) to speed up the simulator clock when you want to test long-duration rules such as the 10-minute no-motion checks—e.g. `VITE_SIM_TIME_SCALE=6` makes one real minute behave like six simulated minutes while still respecting the 18:00 cut-off for after-hours automation.

 ## File structure